jgcarter421/Amazon_Vine_Analysis/README.md

 However, when we look at the Unpaid (Non-Vine) reviews, there were 39869 **unpaid** reviews.
 Of those, there were **21005** unpaid 5-Star reviews.
 This actually gives us percentage of 53 % of unpaid 5-Star Reviews.
 Based on these percentages, the 5-Star reviews from Vine reviewers is relatively the same percentage of 5-Star reviews from Non-Vine reviewers.

 In conclusion, the data shows that there is not an implicit bias towards 5-Star reviews from Vine reviewers in the Amazon "Outdoors" dataset.
 One could conclude that there is a tendency for all reviewers to give a 5-Star towards their reviews.

+An additional analysis to support this conclusion would be to analyze the statistical distribution of star ratings for Vine members versus non-Vine members.